rancher/docs/content/rancher/v2.x/en/catalog/_index.md

 _Applicable as of v2.4.0_

 In November 2019, Helm 3 was released, and some features were deprecated or refactored.
-It is not fully backwards compatible with Helm 2.
+It is not fully [backwards compatible]({{<baseurl>}}/rancher/v2.x/en/catalog/helm-3-backwards-compatibility) with Helm 2.
 Therefore, catalogs in Rancher need to be separated, with each catalog only using one Helm version.
+This will help reduce app deployment issues as your Rancher users will not need to know which version of your chart is compatible with which Helm version - they can just select a catalog, select an app and deploy a version that has already be vetted for compatibility.

 When you create a custom catalog, you will have to configure the catalog to use either Helm 2 or Helm 3.
 This version cannot be changed later.
 If the catalog is added with the wrong Helm version, it will need to be deleted and re-added.